axcheron/crestron_getsudopwd/README.md

 ## Exploiting the CVE-2018-11228

 The [CVE-2018-11228](https://cve.mitre.org/cgi-bin/cvename.cgi?name=2018-11228) allows unauthenticated RCE via Bash Shell Service in Crestron Terminal Protocol (*CTP*).
-After getting the password of the *"crengsuperuser"* hidden account you can get a **root** access on the underlying linux box.
+After getting the password of the *"crengsuperuser"* hidden account you can get a **root** access on the underlying Linux box.

 ```bash
 $ nc -C w.x.y.z 41795